Odenton station

-Odenton is a passenger rail station on the MARC Penn Line.
+Odenton station is a passenger rail station on the MARC Penn Line.
 It is located along the Northeast Corridor; Amtrak trains operating along the corridor pass through but do not stop.
 Both platforms at the station are high-level and are among the longest in the MARC system.

 History

 The Odenton station was originally built in 1872 by the Baltimore and Potomac Railroad which was later merged into the Pennsylvania Railroad on November 1, 1902.
 The station survived the merger between the New York Central Railroad and the PRR that formed Penn Central.
-When Amtrak was formed in 1971, it initially retained very limited intercity service to the station - eventually dwindling to 2 trains each way, each day, Monday - Friday.
+When Amtrak was formed in 1971, it initially retained very limited intercity service to the station – eventually dwindling to two trains each way, each day, Monday – Friday.
 Although the station building closed to the public at that time, it continued to be used as a maintenance-of-way storage facility.

 Commuter passenger service has operated continuously from this station since prior to 1900.
-Since around 1989, the station has been served by MARC, a division of the Maryland Transportation Administration (MTA) who continues to provide commuter service to the area.
-MARC service has expanded and, currently, sees over 50 trains stopping there each day, Monday through Friday and new but growing service on week-ends and some holidays.
+Since around 1989, the station has been served by MARC, a division of the Maryland Transit Administration (MTA) who continues to provide commuter service to the area.
+MARC service has expanded offers frequent daily service at the station Monday through Friday as well as expanded weekend and holiday service.